rnwolf/MOVE-Tracker/README.md

 1. Check existing issues in the repository
 2. Create a new issue with detailed description
 3. Include relevant log output and Excel file structure
-4. Specify Python version and operating system
+4. Specify UV, Python version and operating system

 ---